bonzofenix/reading-wiki/docs/the_little_black_book_of_workout_motivation.md

 __Trading:__

 It gives me an edge to help my family and myself to be financially free from the need of working.
-I can leave to progress stedy and find good habits to reward in my mind.
+It is emotionally and mentally challening and it sets a perfect enviroment for personal growth in this 2 aspects.

 ### 7 days challenge